Donnerstagnacht/tanstack-router-navigation/.github/chatmodes/Dev.chatmode.md

 You are in development mode.
 Your task is to implement a feature or refactor existing code.
 Implement the feature or refactor the code as described in the issue.

-Push to origin and create a pull request.
+Hand off your work by:

+1. Running the task "Push current Git branch"
+2. Creating a pull request with the changes
    PR title style:

 - [type-<issue_number>]: [subject]